serokell/blog-posts/Alex and Happy Part 2/article.md

 Since Happy operates on tokens, we must instruct it on how to match each token.
 This is done using `%token`, which must be placed before the `%%` in the file.
+For each token, on the left side, we'll put an alias that we can use to refer to our terminals.
-We list each token name that we've defined in our lexer and a Haskell pattern between braces indicating how to match it.
+On the right side, we use a Haskell pattern between braces indicating how Happy should match the tokens we've defined while working with Alex.

 ```alex
 %token